BY CHRISTOPHER HASKELL

 Life is tough when you decide to step outside your routine.
-You end up losing 20 dollars out the window of a Formula 1 taxi driver’s cab, being pegged as the local thief in a neighborhood you have never been to, sending a woman over the edge due to the fear of a body covered in burns, and being trapped in a life-sized paper mache creation by a lonely woman looking for affection, then being captured by Cheech & Chong.
+You end up losing 20 dollars out the window of a Formula 1 taxi driver’s cab and getting pegged as the local thief in a neighborhood where you have never been.
+You send a woman over the edge due to the fear of a body covered in burns, get trapped in a life-sized paper mache creation by a lonely woman looking for affection, and then Cheech and Chong capture you.

 Does all of this sound like a wild dream?
 Well, it’s not.
 This laundry list of occurrences is the plot of Martin Scorsese’s 1985 release, “After Hours.”
 Griffin Dunne plays Paul Hackett; a word processor bored with his monotonous life.
 To venture outside his monotony, he accepts an invitation to travel across town and spend the night with a woman he met that night in a coffee shop.
 From there, Paul faces the strangest chain of events in history.
 Griffin Dunne is an excellent choice for the lead and carries the film as well as he possibly can on his own, delivering pitch-perfect reactions and bewilderment.

 “After Hours” is a personal disaster film, not to be confused with an actual disaster film like “Twister” or “The Day After Tomorrow.”
 Instead, “After Hours” displays the worst night of Paul Hackett’s life, where one thing after another turns Hackett’s world upside down.
 Personal disaster films can be hard to allow the suspension of disbelief because in no way could this happen in reality.
 “After Hours” suffers greatly from this.
 Not all personal disaster films suffer, however, while movies like “Superbad,” “Trojan Wars,” and “The Hangover” were, for the most part, successful.